BimBeau/bimbeau-multisteps/README.md

 * `{details}` – summary of the request

 These tags will be replaced with the relevant values when emails are sent.

+## Data Forms and Data Views

+The plugin exposes two shortcodes to manage step data from the front‑end:

+* `[ms_data_form]` – displays a form to create or edit a step definition.
+Use `[ms_data_form id="123"]` to edit a specific step.
+* `[ms_data_view]` – lists the existing steps in a searchable table.

+Both shortcodes are useful to build custom management pages without accessing the WordPress administration directly.